GDOR-11/virus/README.md

 # virus
 troll your friends
 <br><br>
-WARNING: open a new browser window to use this, because you need to close the browser window to stop this and it won't be fun if your friend loses all his unsaved data
+recommendation: open another browser window to run this, because it is easier and more trivial to close the browser window then using the "close tabs to the right" option
 <br><br>
 you may say this is not a virus because it is easy to stop it and it does nothing to your computer at all, but i googled it and the definition of a computer virus is "a piece of code which is capable of copying itself and <ins><b>typically</b></ins> has a detrimental effect, such as corrupting the system or destroying data.", and this code replicates itselft perfeclty (as you may have noticed lol)